From Star Trek: Theurgy Wiki

 Afterwards, she ended up getting beamed down right on Niga, which resulted in two things.
 First - and perhaps the most important factor - it allowed her to escape being infected by the virus.
 On the opposite spectrum, she ended up having a one-night stand with Garen Nelis, whom had also been beamed down with her.

-All the while, the Theurgy continued to orbit around the very planet they were on.
-And they were effectively stuck on Niga until things calmed down and they were transported back on the ship.
-If none of this had been bad enough, things were only about to get worse, not better.
-Fate seemed to have very different plans for her.
-Certainly not the ones she expected, either.
+All the while, the Theurgy continued to orbit around the very planet they were on, leaving them effectively stuck on Niga until things calmed down and they were transported back to the ship.
+If none of this had been bad enough, things were only about to get worse.
+Jovela would be critically wounded and forced into stasis until such time she could be revived.

-When she came to, she was in sickbay, and almost two months had passed.
-She was no longer the Head Nurse, instead reporting to an Ovri stranger by the name Hylota Vojona.
+Eventually Jovela would awake from stasis in sickbay after almost two months had passed.
+She would no longer be the Head Nurse, instead reporting to an Ovri stranger by the name Hylota Vojona.
 The ship was about to undertake a mission to Starbase 84, and the crew was mobilising for a mission to spread the truth about Starfleet Command.
 She was back on her feet in time for the mission, only to see it fail, and the Theurgy had to flee into the Azure Nebula.

-It was at this time, during the ship’s repairs, that she met the Romulan Drauc T'Laus for the second time in her life.
-The first, he had saved her from being violated by a Klingon while she had been a Cadet in Starfleet Medical.
-The Romulan killed the Klingon, but since diplomatic relations with the Klingon Emprire were strenuous, and the legal consequences might not have settled on ‘self defence’, Jovela helped the man escape and desert Starfleet.
+It was at this time, during the ship’s repairs, that she would again meet the Romulan Drauc T'Laus for the second time in her life.
 The very same Romulan that had come aboard the ship during the battle at Starbase 84, and again saved her life.
 This time, from The Devoted of Morali.
 She thanked him by keeping his presence a secret to Security.

-Before the Savi and the Asurians found the Theurgy in the Azure Nebula, Drauc T'Laus began to train her to defend herself, but only after a couple of training sessions, they were separated when the ship split into three and went in different directions.
+Before the Savi and the Asurians found the Theurgy in the Azure Nebula, Drauc T'Laus began to train her to defend herself, but after only a couple of training sessions, they were separated when the ship split into three and went in different directions.
 They were not reunited again until three days later, during which time Jovela had the chance to use her teachings.
-Klingons had boarded the Theurgy, and she had taken up a phaser and defended her patients, despite her fears she had begun to harbour in regard to such weapons.
+Klingons had boarded the Theurgy, and she had taken up a phaser and defended her patients, despite her fears she had begun to harbour in regard to such weapons, given her own history with them.

 Jovela was an incredibly prideful woman, particularly when it comes to her work and appearance.
 She was meticulous with her uniform and hair bordering on the point of obsession.
 Since being shot, she took some comfort in being able to control her appearance.
 For her being in control was not always an easy thing, and she could slip into moments of playful banter.
 Compared to her teenage years, however, her sexuality and innuendos had drastically calmed down, allowing her to have kept her position without earning too many scoldings from her superiors.